 In all cases the reasonable adjustment must reduce the disadvantage that you have compared to people without a disability.

-However, there is no list of what are reasonable adjustments and what are not.
+But there is no list of what are reasonable adjustments and what aren’t.
 What is reasonable for one organisation to offer may not be reasonable for another.

 When deciding whether a change is reasonable, an organisation can look at: